ssprakash5/Energy-Demand-Forecasting-in-accordance-to-weather-by-LSTM/README.md

 # Weather-Informed Energy Demand Forecasting with LSTM
 ![Energy Demand](https://github.com/ssprakash5/Energy-Demand-Forecasting-in-accordance-to-weather-by-LSTM./assets/154003057/553e3982-a2c3-4445-8241-780ea795cb0c)

-Project Title: Weather-Informed Energy Demand Forecasting with LSTM
+## Project Overview

-Project Overview:
+This project aims to develop a robust model for forecasting energy demand by integrating weather conditions, providing utility companies with insights to optimize energy production and distribution.
+Leveraging machine learning and deep learning techniques, particularly Long Short-Term Memory (LSTM) networks, the goal is to enhance the accuracy and efficiency of energy consumption predictions.

-In this project, the goal is to develop a robust model for forecasting energy demand, integrating weather conditions to provide utility companies with insights to optimize energy production and distribution.
-Leveraging machine learning and deep learning, particularly Long Short-Term Memory (LSTM) networks, we aim to enhance the accuracy and efficiency of energy consumption predictions.
+## Skills and Technologies Utilized

-Skills and Technologies Utilized:
+- Python (Scikit-learn, TensorFlow, PyTorch)

-Python (Scikit-learn, TensorFlow, PyTorch)
+- Data Preprocessing
-Data Preprocessing
+- Time Series Forecasting
-Time Series Forecasting
+- Machine Learning (Regression Models)
-Machine Learning (Regression Models)
+- Deep Learning (Recurrent Neural Networks - RNNs, Long Short-Term Memory - LSTM)
-Deep Learning (Recurrent Neural Networks - RNNs, Long Short-Term Memory - LSTM) Feature Engineering
+- Feature Engineering
-Model Evaluation and Metrics
+- Model Evaluation and Metrics

-Project Objectives:
+## Project Objectives

-Data Collection and Preprocessing:
+### Data Collection and Preprocessing

-Gather historical energy consumption data, timestamps, and integrate weather conditions data.
+- Gather historical energy consumption data and integrate weather conditions data.
-Preprocess the data by addressing missing values, outliers, and encoding categorical variables.
+- Preprocess the data by addressing missing values, outliers, and encoding categorical variables.

-Exploratory Data Analysis (EDA):
+### Exploratory Data Analysis (EDA)

-Conduct EDA to understand patterns, trends, and seasonality in energy consumption data.
+- Conduct EDA to understand patterns, trends, and seasonality in energy consumption data.
-Visualize the data using time series plots, histograms, and correlation matrices.
+- Visualize the data using time series plots, histograms, and correlation matrices.

-Feature Engineering:
+### Feature Engineering

-Extract relevant features such as time of day, day of the week, holidays, and weather conditions affecting energy consumption.
+- Extract relevant features such as time of day, day of the week, holidays, and weather conditions affecting energy consumption.
-Create lag features to capture temporal dependencies in the data.
+- Create lag features to capture temporal dependencies in the data.

-Machine Learning Models (Baseline):
+### Machine Learning Models (Baseline)

-Build machine learning regression models (e.g., Linear Regression, Decision Trees) as a baseline for energy consumption forecasting.
+- Build machine learning regression models (e.g., Linear Regression, Decision Trees) as a baseline for energy consumption forecasting.
-Train and evaluate these models on historical data.
+- Train and evaluate these models on historical data.

-Deep Learning Models (LSTM):
+### Deep Learning Models (LSTM)

-Implement Long Short-Term Memory (LSTM) networks to capture sequential dependencies in time series data.
+- Implement Long Short-Term Memory (LSTM) networks to capture sequential dependencies in time series data.
-Train the LSTM model on preprocessed data with a focus on weather-informed features.
+- Train the LSTM model on preprocessed data with a focus on weather-informed features.

-Ensemble Modeling:
+### Ensemble Modeling

-Explore ensemble techniques (e.g., stacking) to combine strengths of machine learning and deep learning models for improved forecasting accuracy.
+- Explore ensemble techniques (e.g., stacking) to combine strengths of machine learning and deep learning models for improved forecasting accuracy.

-Hyperparameter Tuning:
+### Hyperparameter Tuning

-Fine-tune the hyperparameters of models for optimal performance.
+- Fine-tune the hyperparameters of models for optimal performance.

-Model Evaluation and Metrics:
+### Model Evaluation and Metrics

-Evaluate models using appropriate metrics (MAE, MSE, RMSE).
+- Evaluate models using appropriate metrics (MAE, MSE, RMSE).
-Compare the performance of machine learning and deep learning models.
+- Compare the performance of machine learning and deep learning models.

-Visualization and Interpretation:
+### Visualization and Interpretation

-Visualize predicted vs. actual energy consumption, interpreting model results.
+- Visualize predicted vs. actual energy consumption, interpreting model results.
-Identify key factors influencing energy demand, especially in correlation with weather conditions.
+- Identify key factors influencing energy demand, especially in correlation with weather conditions.

-Expected Outcomes:
+## Expected Outcomes

-Accurate and reliable energy consumption forecasts with weather considerations.
+- Accurate and reliable energy consumption forecasts with weather considerations.
-Insights into the influence of weather on energy demand patterns.
+- Insights into the influence of weather on energy demand patterns.
-Improved decision-making for utility companies in planning energy production and distribution.
+- Improved decision-making for utility companies in planning energy production and distribution.

-Impact:
+## Impact

-Enhanced efficiency in energy production, leading to cost savings.
+- Enhanced efficiency in energy production, leading to cost savings.
-Improved grid stability and reduced environmental impact through optimized weather-informed energy distribution.
+- Improved grid stability and reduced environmental impact through optimized weather-informed energy distribution.
-Demonstrates expertise in time series forecasting and contributes to sustainable energy management practices.
+- Demonstrates expertise in time series forecasting and contributes to sustainable energy management practices.